 DIRECTIVE: The CIP is a highly structured and rigorous voluntary program that provides eligible offenders an opportunity to successfully complete targeted programming to meet individual needs, as identified by assessments, thus lowering an offender’s risk for recidivism.
 As outlined in Minn.
 Stat. §244.171, the program’s goals are (1) to punish and hold the offender accountable, (2) to protect the safety of the public, (3) to treat offenders who are chemically dependent, and (4) to prepare the offender for successful reintegration into society.
 A copy of all CIP acceptance/denial responses is filed in the base file.
 A copy of all CIP documentation is retained electronically in the correctional operations management system (COMS) and/or the CIP file.

-Administrative review team – a group of staff comprised of the CIP program manager/designee, the director of nursing/designee (medical), the behavioral health director/designee (chemical dependency and mental health).
+Administrative review team – a group of staff comprised of the CIP program director/designee, the director of nursing/designee (medical), the behavioral health director/designee (chemical dependency and mental health).

 Discipline – a graduated system of interventions, designed to hold offenders accountable and ensure a safe environment, while at the same time support learning.
 This system works to identify anti-social behavior and support the offender in learning and exhibiting pro-social behaviors.

-File review team – a group of staff comprised of the program manager/designee, the program director/designee, case managers, the office and administrative specialist (OAS) responsible for waiting list coordination, health services staff, and mental health services staff.
+File review team – a group of staff comprised of the program director/designee, case managers, the office and administrative specialist (OAS) responsible for waiting list coordination, health services staff, and mental health services staff.

 Full participation – meeting all of the required physical, medical, behavioral, and programmatic requirements of the program.
 An offender’s progress is regularly reviewed by the program review team (PRT).

-Medical health denial of entrance/program termination – the offender is unable to meet basic physical requirements, unable to participate in prescribed rehabilitative exercise program without causing further injury to an effected body part and/or aggravate a medical condition, or has a chronic or newly diagnosed disease that is not under control, as determined by a medical practitioner in consultation with the CIP program manager/designee and the director of nursing/designee.
+Medical health denial of entrance/program termination – the offender is unable to meet basic physical requirements, unable to participate in prescribed rehabilitative exercise program without causing further injury to an effected body part and/or aggravate a medical condition, or has a chronic or newly diagnosed disease that is not under control, as determined by a medical practitioner in consultation with the CIP program director/designee and the director of nursing/designee.